-- In a medium saucepan over medium heat, melt the butter, then whisk in the flour, garlic powder, mustard powder, worcestershire, and cayenne and allow it to cook for about 30 seconds.¼ cup unsalted butter, 3 tablespoons all-purpose flour, ½ teaspoon garlic powder, 1 teaspoon mustard powder, 1 teaspoon worcestershire sauce, ⅛ teaspoon cayenne pepper or smoked paprika
+- In a medium saucepan over medium heat, melt the butter, then whisk in the flour, garlic powder, mustard powder, worcestershire, and cayenne and allow it to cook for about 30 seconds.¼ cup unsalted butter, 3 tablespoons all-purpose flour, ½ teaspoon garlic powder, 1 teaspoon mustard powder, 1 teaspoon worcestershire sauce, ⅛ teaspoon cayenne pepper

 - Whisk in the beer and allow it to thicken slightly, then whisk in the milk.1 cup beer, ¾ cup whole milk